Babcock Journal of Economics ISSN: 2734-2239

 Objective

 The objective of the BJOE is to publish high-quality theoretical, empirical and methodological research in the fields of economics.
 The articles published must meet high standards of scholarship.
-They should make significant contributions to economic discipline, and simulate interests in further research.
+The papers should make significant contributions to the economic discipline, and simulate interest in further research.

 Editorial Policies